PLEASE READ CAREFULLY BEFORE DOWNLOADING THE SOFTWARE OR USING THE PRODUCT(S) OR SKYPE WEBSITES

-Subject to this FUP, Skype’s unlimited subscriptions allow unlimited calls to landlines in the applicable subscription countries (excluding special, premium, service and non-geographic numbers).
-Unlimited calls to mobiles may also be included where stated at the time of purchase.
+Subject to this FUP, Skype’s unlimited subscriptions allow unlimited calls to landlines (and mobiles in certain countries) in the applicable subscription countries (excluding special, premium, service and non-geographic numbers).
+The countries included within your subscription are set at the time of original purchase and remain the same upon renewal.
 All calls will be disconnected and require a re-dial after a 2-hour duration.

 (i) Using subscriptions for telemarketing or call centre operations;

 (ii) Re-selling subscription minutes;

 (iii) Sharing subscriptions between users whether via a PBX, call centre, computer or any other means;

 (v) Unusual calling patterns inconsistent with normal, individual subscription use, for example, regular calls of short duration or calls to multiple numbers in a short period of time.

 (b) Skype reserves the right to withdraw or change the subscriptions at any time.
 If Skype changes the Products included in your subscription, Skype will notify you by email stating the changes and their effective date.
 If you do not wish to accept these changes, you are entitled to terminate your subscription, with effect from the date on which the changes are due to take effect.

 (c) The “Unlimited World Extra” subscription has a minimum fixed term of 2 years from the date of purchase.
 You are not permitted to terminate it before the expiry of the 2-year minimum term except in case of breach by Skype of the Terms.
 This subscription is billed monthly as a recurring payment.

 19.4 Skype WiFi